umbraco/UmbracoDocs/Documentation/Reference/Templating/Macros/Partial-View-Macros/index.md

 	Umbraco.Web.Macros.PartialViewMacroPage

-Therefor all files will contain this header (which is done automatically for you if creating partial view macros via the Umbraco back office):
+Therefore all files will contain this header (which is done automatically for you if creating partial view macros via the Umbraco back office):

 	@inherits Umbraco.Web.Macros.PartialViewMacroPage

 ## Accessing content

-The systax in Partial View Macros is 100% on par with the **[MVC View](../../Mvc/views.md)** syntax, in fact they are driven by the exact same engine as MVC Views.
+The syntax in Partial View Macros is 100% on par with the **[MVC View](../../Mvc/views.md)** syntax, in fact they are driven by the exact same engine as MVC Views.

 You can use @CurrentPage, @Model.Content, @Umbraco, ...